 The need for marketing ethics will increase

 Marketing ethics will become a big deal over the next few years.
-All marketers will need to know more about ethics than we do today, or we will get in trouble.
-Many companies will get lost, and they can end up in some real trouble putting their brands at risk.
+All marketers will need to know more about ethics than we do today or get in trouble.
+Many companies will get lost, and they can get in some real trouble putting their brands at risk.

 To follow the law will never be enough

-Customers don’t mind to barter with their data if they get access to free valuable services in exchange.
+Customers don't mind barter with their data if they get access to free valuable services in exchange.
 But they are picky about how brands use their data.
 As soon as ads feel intrusive or inappropriate, customers will not engage.
-This behaviour creates a paradox where marketers will have to balance between extremely relevant to each customer, and not to make customers feel uncomfortable with why they get what they get.
+This behaviour creates a paradox where marketers will have to balance between highly relevant to each customer and not make customers feel uncomfortable with why they get what they get.

 Policy and legislation will soon create more boundaries for digital marketers.
-But it won’t ever catch up with technology.
-Law development being slow is a problem for computer scientists and programmers as well.
-So, we all need to brush up our ethics.
+But it won't ever catch up with technology.
+Moreover, law development being slow is a problem for computer scientists and programmers.
+So, we all need to brush up on our ethics.